 Decisions of Adjustment Boards and arbitrators on matters properly before them shall be final and binding on the parties hereto, to the extent permitted by the Charter of the County.
 No Adjustment Board and no arbitrator shall entertain, hear, decide or make recommendations on any dispute unless such dispute involves a position in a unit represented by this Union and unless such dispute falls within the definition of a grievance as set forth in subsection 31.1.

 Proposals to add to or change this MOU or written agreements or addenda supplementary hereto shall not be arbitral and no proposal to modify, amend or terminate this MOU, nor any matter or subject arising out of or in connection with such proposal, may be referred to arbitration under this Section.
 Neither any Adjustment Board nor any arbitrator shall have the power to amend or modify this MOU or written agreements or addenda supplementary hereto or to establish any new terms or conditions of employment.

 30.4 No grievance involving demotion, suspension, reduction in step or dismissal will be entertained unless it is filed in writing with Employee Relations within five (5) working days of the time at which the affected unit member was notified of such action.

-30.5 If the Human Resources Department Director in pursuance of the procedures outlined in subsection 31.2 (2) resolves a grievance which involves suspension or discharge, he/she may agree to payment for lost time or to reinstatement with or without payment for lost time, but in the event the dispute is referred to arbitration and the arbitrator finds that the County had the right to take the action complained of, the arbitrator may not substitute his/her judgment for the judgment of management and if he/she finds that the County had such right, he/she may not order reinstatement and may not assess any penalty upon the County.
+30.5 If the Human Resources Department Director in pursuance of the procedures outlined in subsection 31.2 (2) resolves a grievance which involves suspension or discharge, they may agree to payment for lost time or to reinstatement with or without payment for lost time, but in the event the dispute is referred to arbitration and the arbitrator finds that the County had the right to take the action complained of, the arbitrator may not substitute their judgment for the judgment of management and if they find that the County had such right, they may not order reinstatement and may not assess any penalty upon the County.